kpbarrett/obsidian-tasks-skedpal-plugin/WORKFLOW_DOCUMENTATION.md

 ## Developer Job Processing Workflow

 ### Step 1: Job Selection
-- Retrieve the lowest-lexicographically-ordered job from `ops/jobs/inbox`
+- If any high-priority jobs exist, retrieve the first lexicographically-ordered high-priority job from `ops/jobs/inbox`.
+If no high-priority jobs exist, retrieve the first lexicographically-ordered job from `ops/jobs/inbox`.
 - Read and understand the job requirements

 ### Step 2: Implementation